-Legal Reference: S.C. §§ 621 et seq.
-Code §§ 91A.2, .3, .5; 97B; 216; 279.19A, .46.
-Cross Reference: 412 413 Classified Employee Compensation and Benefits Classified Employee Termination of Employment
+Legal Reference: 29 U.S.C. §§ 621 et seq.

+Iowa Code §§ 91A.2, .3, .5; 97B; 216; 279.19A, .46.

+Cross Reference: 412 Classified Employee Compensation and Benefits

 413.4 CLASSIFIED EMPLOYEE SUSPENSION

 Classified employees will perform their assigned job, respect, and follow board policy and obey the law.
 The superintendent is authorized to suspend a classified employee with or without pay pending board action on a discharge or during investigation of charges against the employee or for disciplinary purposes.
 It is within the discretion of the superintendent to suspend a classified employee with or without pay.